3mdeb/qubes-core-admin/doc/qubes.rst

 The loading from XML is done in stages, because Qubes domains are dependent on each other in what can be even a circular dependency.
-Therefore some properties (especcialy those that refer to another domains) are loaded later.
+Therefore some properties (especially those that refer to another domains) are loaded later.

 .. image:: loading.svg